micropython/micropython/docs/library/pyb.rst

    Print out lots of information about the board.

+.. function:: main(filename)

+   Set the filename of the main script to run after boot.py is finished.
+If this function is not called then the default file main.py will be executed.

+   It only makes sense to call this function from within boot.py.

 .. function:: mount(device, mountpoint, \*, readonly=False, mkfs=False)

    Mount a block device and make it available as part of the filesystem.